JoseRaulBS/HighResMS/README.md

 Download all the scripts and save them in the same folder.
 Just launch the "app.py" script from your favorite IDLE and the app will launch.

 If you are a Windows 10+ user and want to simplify the process, you can try downloading the optional executable and simply launch it (**antivirus may indicate risks since it is not a digitally signed application**).
+Due to GitHub file size limitations, I'll be happy to email you the file (see contact info) as soon as possible.

 ![Cgdsgfds](https://user-images.githubusercontent.com/101043124/163819034-35a5f07b-76cf-474b-8b23-da01b8973892.PNG)